What is a Student Learning Plan?

 How involved is my child?

 We encourage families to involve students in assessing their own growth and progress and in selecting samples of their work to be included in their portfolios.
-On-Line teachers prepare three report cards per year based on samples of student work.
+On-Line teachers prepare report cards, based on samples of student work.
 Samples can be shared in a variety of ways and forms (e.g. print, video, audio tape, online).